kevindelord/BusMedellin/README.md

 This project is an open-source iOS app that helps users using the buses in Medellin, Colombia.

 It is based on the work of [Thibault Durand](https://github.com/tdurand) on this [repository](https://github.com/tdurand/mapamedellin).
-You can find the online version here: [http://tdurand.github.io/mapamedellin](http://tdurand.github.io/mapamedellin).
+You can find the web version here: [http://tdurand.github.io/mapamedellin](http://tdurand.github.io/mapamedellin).

 ## Important